CHAPTER B:

 Resources

-Inter-cluster Coordination
+Inter-cluster/Sector Coordination

-When two or more clusters are activated, the RC and HCT are responsible for establishing an ICCG/ISCG.
-The ICCG brings together all active clusters to collaborate on the operational response: closing delivery gaps, eliminating duplication and ensuring an impartial, people-centred approach.
 This is done by reaching a shared understanding of needs, informed by a robust protection and gender analysis, and agreeing on a joint strategy.
-The ICCG plays a critical role in developing the Humanitarian Response Plan (HRP)44 and informing the RC/HCT of key strategic concerns requiring resolution at the leadership level.
+The ICCG plays a critical role in developing the HRP48 and informing the HC/HCT of key strategic concerns requiring resolution at the leadership level.
 At the same time, the HCT guides the ICCG’s priorities, offering strategic direction to enable coherence in operational response, and it tasks the ICCG as required.

-44 See section B.4 (Humanitarian response analysis and planning) for details on the Humanitarian Response Plan.
+48 See section B.4 (Humanitarian response analysis and planning) for details on the Humanitarian Response Plan.

-45 Chairs/co-chairs of such bodies are active members of the ICCG or HCT, respectively.
+49 Chairs/Co-Chairs of such bodies are active members of the ICCG or HCT, respectively.

-2. Remind the ICCG members that they are expected to bring relevant strategic concerns to the HCT, based on their shared analysis.
+2. Remind ICCG members that they are expected to bring relevant strategic concerns to the HCT, based on their shared analysis.

 3. Encourage cluster coordinators to attend the HCT where the agenda is relevant to their cluster/sector.